AliceO2Group/ReadoutCard/README.md

 * Start and stop DMA
 * Push and read pages

-For a usage example, see the program in RORC/src/Example.cxx
+For a usage example, see the program in `RORC/src/Example.cxx`.
+NOTE: due to recent extensive changes to the library, this example is slightly out of date. `RORC/src/CommandLineUtilities/ProgramDmaBench.cxx` might be more helpful.

 Limited-access interface
 -------------------
 Users can also get a limited-access object (implementing ChannelSlaveInterface) from the factory.
+It is restricted to reading and writing registers.
+Currently, there are no limits imposed on which registers are allowed to be read from and written to, so it is still a "dangerous" interface.
+But in the future, protections may be added.

 Dummy objects
 -------------------